They’re out there…Non-paying clients or customers.

 - Category #1 has those clients with no money at the time the payment is due

-3. In category are those who want to spend “your money” on something else
+3. In his category, are those who want to spend “your money” on something else

 Those with no money will eventually pay you.
-They are basically honest people who might have fallen on hard times so be very kind to them and work with them on a solution.
+They are basically honest people who might have fallen on hard times.
+The answer is to be understanding and kind to them and work with them on a solution.

-Those who’re not happy with your work spell trouble.
+Those who’re “not happy” with your work spell trouble.
 You need to get as much information about their dissatisfaction as you can.
-You should accept responsibility for any problems and offer a fix because whether you agree with them or not, there is serious potential for damage to your reputation.
+You should accept responsibility for any problems and offer a fix, whether you agree with them or not.
+This is necessary because they have the potential to damage your reputation.

-Those who want to spend “your money” on something else are bad news too.
+Those who want to spend “your money” on something else are even more bad news.
 Sorry to have to break the news to you, but they seldom intended to pay in the first place.